ryanq47/WhisperNet-Offensive/docs/Simple_HTTP.md

 #### Other Ideas/EdgeCase thoughts:

 Sleep/Error behavior:
-    Failed response: Sleep?
+    - Failed response: Sleep?

-    Error on server side: Send sleep?
+    - Error on server side: Send sleep?

-Tracking REsponses:
+Tracking Responses:
-    Keep the same RID between request/response? how else to track the response
+    - Keep the same RID between request/response? how else to track the response

 Big responses:
     - If exceed the size or whatever, and need to chunk... do that on the HTTP side, not on the redis side.
 TLDR: get the whole msg, then write to redis

 ## Redis setup